 If, during the course of your modifications, the properties file becomes malformed, Orchid Core VMS may fail to start.
-If this happens, check the Orchid Core VMS logs (at /var/log/orchid_server/) for error details.
+If this happens, check the Orchid Core VMS logs (at /var/log/orchid\server/) for error details.

 3. After you edit the configuration file, you must enable and start the Orchid Core VMS services.
-(Refer to the next section for instructions.)
+(Refer to the next topic for instructions.)